ajbenz18/march-madness-model/README.md

 repo can be found at https://github.com/bensmana/honors-proj and cloned from https://github.com/bensmana/honors-proj.git

 ## Results

-For the two years a I tested and manually scored, my model's brackets performed in the 98th and 85th percentiles of brackets on NCAA's website.
+In my two test years, the model's brackets performed in the 98th and 85th percentiles of brackets on ncaa's website.